irobot-ros/ros2-performance/performances/benchmark/README.md

-# Benchmarking Applications
+# Benchmark Application

-This repository contains benchmarking applications to test the performance of a ROS2 system.
-These applications do not perform extra computation besides dummy-message passing between the nodes and data collection.
-They will run for a user-specified amount of time collecting data, and will output the usage of resources (such as CPU utilization and RAM consumption) and latency statistics.
+This repository contains a benchmark application to test the performance of a ROS2 system.
+To run this benchmark, the user needs to provide as an input a specific topology to simulate, in the form of a .json file.
+The application will load the complete ROS2 system from the topology file and will start doing dummy-message passing between the different nodes.
+Meanwhile, statistical data will be collected, such as the usage of resources (such as CPU utilization and RAM consumption) and message latencies.
+The application will run for a user-specified amount of time, and will output the results as human-readable log files.
+Tools to plot these results are provided.

-## Sierra Nevada
+## Topologies

-For now, only a light ROS2 system application is available called *Sierra Nevada*.
-Sierra Nevada is a ten-node system.
-[This pdf](sierra_nevada.pdf) illustrates the topology.
+Two default topologies are provided in the [topology](topology) folder, called [Sierra Nevada](topology/sierra_nevada.pdf) and [Mont Blanc](topology/mont_blanc.pdf).
+Sierra Nevada is light 10-node system while Mont Blanc is a heavier 20-node system.

 ### Building